SinaKhalili/wordpress-setup/README.md

 I'm using an M1 mac so the vagrantfile specifies the arm version of ubuntu from vagrant, even though DO is using intel.

+The setup is divided into three parts, each script is supposed to be run one after another.